VineethK336/linux-programming-lab/README.md

 ### Note:
 1. Sample text files and directories are included so that you can play with the scripts.
 2. Until and unless specified in a program's documentation, the execution method for different programs is as mentioned above.

+Finally, a great thanks to the awesome man pages, pubs.opengroup.org and the legendary devs who posted questions and answers on Stack Overflow!